AUAP/AP2018/class07/class07.md

   -	The first two provided words “queer is” can be omitted.
 6. Record your voice, and each voice file holds one sentence only.

+**Modify the code**
+- Download the whole vocable code foler
+- modify the json file to include your own voice
+- convert the voice files into wave file format
+- Put the wave file into the voice folder
+- Run the vocable code

 #### Tasks for next week
 - miniEx7 - [Group work: e-lit](https://github.com/AUAP/AP2018/blob/master/all_miniex/mini_ex7.md)